-HI 101 WORLD CIVILIZATIONS I (Required)

-A study of the development of civilization from the beginning of recorded history to the Reformation.
+HI 101 WORLD CIVILIZATIONS I (Required) Three credit hours A study of the development of civilization from the beginning of recorded history to the Reformation.
 Emphasis will be placed on the historical contributions from Egypt, Babylonia, China, India, Persia, Palestine, Greece, and Rome.

-HI 102 WORLD CIVILIZATIONS II (Required)

-A study of the development of civilization from the Reformation to present day.
+HI 102 WORLD CIVILIZATIONS II (Required) Three credit hours A study of the development of civilization from the Reformation to present day.
 Emphasis will include the development of Europe, the U.S., the World Wars, and the fall of Communism.

-CH 202 CHURCH HISTORY (Required)

-An overview of the history of the Church from the first century AD to the present.
+Three credit hours CH 202 CHURCH HISTORY (Required) An overview of the history of the Church from the first century AD to the present.

-HI 401 AMERICAN HISTORY AND GOVERNMENT

-A study of the political, social, and economic development of the U.S., with emphasis on the growth of the democratic tradition.
+HI 401 AMERICAN HISTORY AND GOVERNMENT Three credit hours A study of the political, social, and economic development of the U.S., with emphasis on the growth of the democratic tradition.
 Topics will include the founding fathers, voting behaviors, the judicial branch, civil rights, civil liberties, the legislative branch, the presidency, and the role of religion.